AeronRoemer/list-name-app/README.md

 Today:
-1. [x] Tests Tutorial
+1. Handle Data
+    * Check new names against DB names
+    * Send to DB
-2. [x] 'with open'
+2. [x] book_and_case number as pk
-3. [x] Keep track of current line (JSON)
+Next:

 * Bug: If there's over 50, it won't advance.
-Will be fixed when DB in connected and checks names in list against names in DB
+Will be fixed when DB is connected and checks names in list against names in DB
-4. [x] Investigate Async for main.py
-5. [x] Static Files Tutorial
-6. [x] Django Page that adds One Person
-7. [x] Test Main.py in Views

-Next:

-* Handle Data: sorting, storage
 * Test deploy after minimally-functional app is built out
 * Consider Output Format vs. Document Storage CSV, SQL Tables
     * Push Names to Table, Store Other data Temporarily.